16 ways to earn Southwest points quickly

 13. Book hotel stays through Rocketmiles

 Rocketmiles offers Rapid Rewards members bonuses between 1,000 and 10,000 Rapid Rewards points per night (or more) on stays booked directly through Rocketmiles.
-Depending on the hotel and the number of nights you book, a few Rocketmiles reservations could, well, rocket you toward Companion Pass qualification in just a few stays.
+Depending on the hotel and the number of nights you book, a few Rocketmiles reservations could, well, rocket you toward a free ride on Southwest.

 14. Complete e-Rewards surveys